the0choi/dino-park/README.md

 ## Technologies Used

 - Django
+- PostgreSQL
 - HTML
 - CSS (Tailwind CSS)
 - JavaScript
+- Photoshop
+- Git
-- Plotly.js
+- Heroku

 ## Key Features

-- **Pomodoro Technique:**
+- **Productivity Timer:**
-Users can set focused work sessions using a countdown timer, and upon completion, a dino egg hatches, symbolising their accomplishment.
+Users can set focused work sessions using a countdown timer, and upon completion, a dino egg hatches.
+The dino is a virtual representation of your focused time.

 - **Virtual Dino Park:**
-Users' productivity is visually represented by the growth of their virtual park as more dino eggs hatch over time.
+Users' overall productivity across the day is visually depicted by the growth of their virtual park as more dino eggs are hatched over time.

 - **Dynamic Data Display:**
-The website uses Plotly to create dynamic graphs that showcase the user's focus time trends across the last 7 parks.
+The website uses Plotly to create a dynamic graph that showcases the user's focus time trends across their last created 7 parks.

 - **Responsive Design:**
 Tailwind CSS ensures a responsive and mobile-friendly user interface, providing an optimal experience on different devices.